michaelthecsguy/PayoffAutomationTestNG/readme.txt

 5. Go to PayoffAutomationTestNG folder via command line and type the following:
 > mvn clean install

+or

+>mvn clean test -Dgroups="TestSetup"
+Note: Dgroups is defined in pom.xml and testNG annotation @Test(groups)

 6. WebDriver will kick to execute few tests